VladUsatii/snapgrid/README.md

 #### This is the moment you've been waiting for.

 ## TODO
-- Allow Tri-snap
-- Figure out the tradeoff between osascript and sys calls
+- Nothing at the moment

 ## Common Issues